 (b) does not contain a warning statement that complies with the requirements set out in the regulations made for the purposes of section 43(2)(b).

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (3) Subsections (1) and (2) do not apply if the person proves that he or she knew, or had reasonable cause to believe, that the other person authorised the placing of the entry or advertisement.

 (4) Subsections (1) and (2) do not apply to an entry or advertisement that is placed in a publication published by a person who is: